LuridSorcerer/visual-timer/README.md

 ## ToDo:
 * Test on more browsers and devices
 * Improve button styling
-* Add customer timer length
+* Add custom timer length